 Some places in town offer a view but the food doesn’t matchup, however here the food is just as good as the ambiance making it worth every penny.
 Can’t go wrong with anything on the menu.

-5. Barnone – Best Restaurant Co-Op Space & Best Experience
+5. Barnone & The Pemberton – Best Restaurant Co-Op Spaces

-You could spend all day or night here floating around all the spaces throughout the Barnone space.
+You could spend all day or night here floating around all the spaces throughout Barnone.
 Fire & Brimstone is their woodfired pizza restaurant including the Dill Pickle Pizza, which is arguably one of the best pizzas I have ever had.

 Next to Fire & Brimstone is 12 West Brewing, one of the coolest little microbreweries in town, which is also next to the winery Garage-East offering some great wine to try on their quaint little patio.